DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/resources.md

 ### Palette

-Specifies a palette that provides colors for those resource instances whose color is not defined.
+Specifies a palette that provides colors for resource instances with undefined colors.

 Type: `Array<string | Color>`